 I was thrilled with this bread and so were my non-vegan friends!
 I took the little mini-loaves on a fall road trip and there well lots of mmms, music to a baker’s ears.
 I hope you experience the same when you decide to make this!

-Its relatively low-fat, and you can make it even lower fat if you like.
-Just, substitute more or all of the oil for apple sauce.
+It’s relatively low fat, and you can make it even lower fat if you like.
+To make it lower fat substitute more or all of the oil for apple sauce.
 I was lucky enough to have some fresh pumpkin lying around that I had roasted.
 I peeled away the skin and pureèd it with an immersion blender and it was simple as ever.
-I even used a Jack-o-lantern, or big 'ol carving pumpkin, the ones you find in the pumpkin patches, and the results were great.
+I even used a Jack-o-lantern, or big ‘ol carving pumpkin, the ones you find in the pumpkin patches, and the results were great.
 The ideal pumpkin to use, though, is a medium sized sugar pumpkin.
 Because the Jack-o-lantern pumpkin was roasted, the flavor was able to concentrate and some of the excess water was able to evaporate.
-If you don't have the time or energy to roast your own pumpkin, buy a can of pumpkin puree with no additives.
+If you don’t have the time or energy to roast your own pumpkin, buy a can of pumpkin puree with no additives.

 I used an immersion blender several times in this recipe.
 If you don’t have one and want to get into vegan baking, making soups, or purées, I recommend investing in this little, revolutionary kitchen gadget.
 A blender will do the job, but it will not yield that same, smooth consistency.
 Its like going on a walk with a CD walkman, or an Ipod.
 There is no comparison!
 Smaller, smarter, and better.

 Pumpkin Spice Bread (yields 4 mini loaves or two large)

 - 1 teaspoon ground cinnamon

 - 1 teaspoon baking soda

 - 3 Tablespoons ground flaxseed (flaxseed meal) ♥